LA-based Brainbase raises another $8 million for IP-licensing management – TechCrunch

 Behind every popular story is an attempt to make money off of it, and Brainbase helps Hollywood find new ways to make money off of consumer tastes.

-The money came from new investors Bessemer Venture Partners and Nosara Capital, with participation from previous investors Alpha Edison, Struck Capital, Bonfire Ventures, and FJ Labs.
-Individual investors including Spencer Lazar, Michael Stoppelman, the former senior vice president of engineering at Yelp; Jenny Fleiss, co-founder of Rent The Runway, and David Fraga, president of InVision.
+The money came from new investors Bessemer Venture Partners and Nosara Capital, with participation from previous investors Alpha Edison, Struck Capital, Bonfire Ventures and FJ Labs.
+Individual investors include Spencer Lazar, Michael Stoppelman (the former senior vice president of engineering at Yelp), Jenny Fleiss (co-founder of Rent the Runway) and David Fraga (president of InVision).

 The Los Angeles-based company said the new money would be used to build a payments feature to speed up the process of wringing payments from licensees and to continue building its Marketplace product that connects celebrities, athletes and social media stars of all stripes with new and emerging brands.